Trip Tips: Palm Springs, a stylish oasis for sun-drenched leisure

 Combine a dose of iconic style and pop culture kitsch with a tour of Elvis Presley's mid-1960s home, where he and wife Priscilla spent their 1967 honeymoon - followed nine months later by the birth of their daughter Lisa.

-The hottest ticket in town is entry to Sunnylands, the former winter residence of Walter and Leonore Annenberg that recently hosted the two-day meeting of U.S. President Barack Obama and Chinese President Xi Jinping.
+The hottest ticket in town is entry to Sunnylands, the former winter residence of Walter and Leonore Annenberg that recently hosted the two-day meeting of U.S. President Barack Obama and Chinese President Xi Jinping (sunnylands.org/)

 Guided tours of the sprawling retreat at 37977 Bob Hope Drive in Rancho Mirage run Thursdays through Sundays but the tickets must be bought online in advance and are snapped up quickly.